1895-Tivoli-upscaled

 A checklist of San Diego’s Oldest Restaurants and Bars

-Restaurants come and go, bars come and go.
+Restaurants come and go.
+Bars come and go.
 But some are more popular and stick around for decades.
-Here’s a list of local San Diego eateries and drinkeries that have been in business for at least fifty years, updated from our original article.
+Here’s a list of local San Diego eateries and drinkeries still in business that have been in business for at least fifty years, updated from our original article.
 If we’ve missed one, let us know in the comments below.

 How many have you patronized?
 Cheers!

-The Tivoli had a colorful past being in the Stingeree District – an active brothel upstairs, retired Wyatt Earp hanging out.
-It is the oldest bar in San Diego, followed by The Waterfront, which has the oldest continuous liquor license in town.
+The Tivoli had a colorful past being in the Stingaree District – an active brothel upstairs, retired Wyatt Earp hanging out.
+It is the oldest bar in San Diego, followed by The Waterfront, which has the oldest continuous liquor license in San Diego.
 Its original wooden bar, back bar, and cash register still grace the establishment.
 And remember, “Tivoli” is “I lov it” backward…

 East Village